LeandroTheDev/LeandroTheDev/website_server/README.md

 Also dont forget to add the permission:
 - ``GRANT ALL PRIVILEGES ON leans_drive.* TO 'admin'@'DatabaseIP' IDENTIFIED BY 'secret-password' WITH GRANT OPTION; FLUSH PRIVILEGES``

+You also will need the ollama enabled in your system for Larita

 ### Dependencies
 - npm install cors